 Credit ratings represent a consolidation of the ratings provided by various outside service providers and are subject to change, which could be material.

 See the Schedule of Investment Portfolio for counterparty from over-the-counter derivative contracts, where applicable.

-As at December 31, 2016 and 2015, the Pool invested in debt securities with the following credit ratings:
+As at December 31, 2016 and 2015, the Pool had no significant investments in debt securities.